xoseperez/espurna/docs/Firmware.md

 > pio run -t upload -e sonoff
 ```

-(or any other environment, depending on the board you are woring with).
+(or any other environment, depending on the board you are working with).

 Library dependencies are automatically managed via PlatformIO Library Manager or included via submodules and linked from the "lib" folder.